garrandall/popular-music-data/tracks/love-on-top-beyonce.md

 Finally, you put my love on top

-Ooh, come on, baby!
+Oh come on, baby!
 You put my love on top, top, top, top, top
 You put my love on top
-Ooh, come on, baby!
+Oh come on, baby!
 You put my love on top, top, top, top, top
 You put my love on top